Acting Assistant Secretary for the Office of Nuclear Energy

-John Kotek was appointed in January 2015 to the position of Principal Deputy Assistant Secretary for the Office of Nuclear Energy.
+John Kotek serves as the Acting Assistant Secretary for the Office of Nuclear Energy.
 The Office is responsible for conducting research on current and future nuclear energy systems, maintaining the government’s nuclear energy research infrastructure, establishing a path forward for the nation’s spent nuclear fuel and high-level nuclear waste management program, and a host of other national priorities.

-Deputy Assistant Secretary for Science and Technology Innovation
+Deputy Assistant Secretary for Nuclear Technology Research and Development

-Dr. John W. Herczeg currently serves as the Deputy Assistant Secretary for Fuel Cycle Technologies with the Department of Energy’s Office of Nuclear Energy, whose mission promotes nuclear power as a resource capable of meeting the Nation's energy, environmental and national security needs.
-He manages a research and development budget of about $185 million and a federal staff workforce of about 50 employees.
-Prior to his current position, Dr. Herczeg was the Associate Deputy Assistant Secretary for Fuel Cycle technologies from 2011 to 2013.
+Dr. John W. Herczeg currently serves as the Deputy Assistant Secretary for Nuclear Technology Research and Development (NTRD) with the Department of Energy’s Office of Nuclear Energy (NE).
+The innovative research and development (R&D) work supported and conducted by NTRD supports NE’s mission which promotes nuclear power as a resource capable of meeting the Nation's energy, environmental and national security needs.

-Deputy Assistant Secretary, International Nuclear Energy Policy and Cooperation
+Deputy Assistant Secretary for International Nuclear Energy Policy and Cooperation

-Mr. McGinnis is responsible for the Department of Energy's international civilian nuclear energy activities, including international nuclear energy research, development and demonstration cooperation, international framework and partnership development, international nuclear energy policy, and other international civilian nuclear energy-related activities carried out by the Department of Energy's Office of Nuclear Energy.
-As part of these responsibilities, Mr.
+Edward McGinnis is responsible for the Department of Energy's international civilian nuclear energy activities, including international nuclear energy research, development and demonstration cooperation, multilateral nuclear energy cooperation, international nuclear energy policy, international nuclear safety cooperation, and advocacy for US civil nuclear exports and industry.

 Deputy Assistant Secretary for Idaho Site Operations and Contractor Assurance